ACodes3/telegram-bot/README.md

      ```

 3. **Deployment**:
-   - The backend is deployed on Vercel.
+   - The backend is deployed on Render.
 Due to slow response times, it is recommended to run the backend locally for a better experience.

 ### Known Issues

-- **Backend Deployment**: The backend deployment on Vercel is experiencing slow response times.
+- **Backend Deployment**: The backend deployment on Render is experiencing slow response times.
 For a better experience, run the backend locally.

 ## Additional Notes